XBenichi/Godot-TOML-Parser/README.md

 ```

-## List of current issues
+## List of currently known issues

-Octal and binary numbers aren't supported
+- Octal and binary numbers aren't supported

-Complex Date-time (eg. 1979-05-27T00:32:00.999999-07:00) isn't valid
+- Complex Date-time (eg. 1979-05-27T00:32:00.999999-07:00) isn't valid

-Local date-time and seperate date and time aren't supported
+- Local date-time and seperate date and time aren't supported

-sub-tables such as "[fruits.physical]" and "[[fruits.varieties]]"; and multi-lined arrays aren't supported
+- sub-tables such as "[fruits.physical]" and "[[fruits.varieties]]"; and multi-lined arrays aren't supported